 I forgot all about the cat in the following days.
 I was out of the house before the housekeeper arrived and back after she was gone.
 Nobody reminded me about the cat.

 Last Saturday, I heard the meowing again.
 It was different this time.
-It sounded like a whirling melody of contentment and sunshine.
+A whirling melody of contentment and sunshine.
 I rushed to the back and spied through the metal door grille.
 Bibi, my housekeeper, had put a piece of old blanket at the far side of the covered porch.
 Three tiny kittens – all white with big black patches – were lolling around, their mouths firmly latched to their mother’s belly.
 I giggled.

 “When did the kittens arrive?”’